-Sometimes in the performance of duty, or in compliance with the law, (serving King, country, or employer) people have to do unpleasant things in order to avoid unpleasant consequences; e.g. young men in the Marines may be called upon to go kill non combatants; or construction workers may have to destroy wildlife habitat for a suburb; or friends may be subpoenaed to testify in court against their buddies.
+Sometimes in the performance of duty, or in compliance with the law, (serving King, country, employer, and/or the greater good) people have to do unpleasant things in order to avoid unpleasant consequences; e.g. young men in the Marines may be called upon to go kill non combatants; or construction workers may have to destroy wildlife habitat for a suburb; or friends may be subpoenaed to testify in court against their buddies.

 Sure they could refuse to kill non combatants, and they could refuse to drive a bulldozer through wetlands, prairies, and pastures, and they could refuse to testify.
 But there is a price to pay for anarchy and insubordination.
 The young Marine could be court-martialed for dereliction of duty, the construction guy would most likely be fired, and the friend who refuses to help the law convict their buddy could be hauled into court for the crime of misprision.

 Those kinds of circumstances are cold, hard facts of life; they are a normal part of the human experience.
 They come at us like juggernauts; big-foot trucks that crush us under their tires; permanently altering our personalities and the way we feel about ourselves.

 ● Ecc 8:8 . .
 No man has authority over the life-breath— to hold back the life-breath; there is no authority over the day of death.
 There is no mustering out from that war; wickedness is powerless to save its owner.